-The Pillars of TQK
+The TQK Pillars

 Clarity

-Clarity allows execution to remain precise when others become reactive.
+Clarity preserves precision when others become reactive.

 Integrity